transdigiware/blockchain/howto/ibp-console-deploy-ocp-rhm.md

 To learn how to manage the users that can access the console, view the logs of your console and your blockchain components, see [Administering your console](/docs/blockchain-sw-251?topic=blockchain-sw-251-console-icp-manage#console-icp-manage){: external}.

-<blockchain-sw-251>Ready to automate the entire deployment process?
-Check out the [Ansible Playbook](/docs/blockchain-sw-251?topic=blockchain-sw-251-ansible-install-ibp){: external} that can be used to complete all of the steps in this topic for you.</blockchain-sw-251>

 ## Support
 {: #deploy-ocp-rhm-support}